liferay/liferay-docs/develop/tutorials/articles/03-developing-an-android-app/02-creating-guestbook-list-screenlet/04-creating-the-screenlet-class.markdown

 setting in `server_context.xml`.
 You'll account for this attribute's functionality in the Screenlet class.

-Now that you've defined these attributes and know what they need to do, you're ready to write the Screenlet class.
+Now that you've defined this attribute and know what it needs to do, you're ready to write the Screenlet class.

 ## Extending BaseListScreenlet